 Doors Open at 11:00am

-We will be opening doors at 11am with 3 Cantillon beers on tap when we open.
-We will be tapping another Cantillon beer every hour on the hour leading up to the worldwide toast of Zwanze 2021 at 3PM.
+We will be opening doors at 11am with 2 Cantillon beers on tap when we open.
+We will be tapping another Cantillon beer every hour on the hour leading up to the world wide toast of Zwanze 2022 at 3PM.

-Below is the list of Cantillon kegs we are scheduled to be receiving for the celebration.
-When they are in house, we will confirm the kegs and announce what time we will be tapping each one.
+Below is the list of Cantillon kegs and the times we will be tapping each one.